pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

 ## Setting up runner configuration

-There are two file formats for constructing runner configuration that tells recipes *where* the data should output and be cached.
+There are two file formats for constructing runner configuration that tell recipes *where* the data should output and be cached.
 In the examples below `{{job_name}}` will be templated for you based on the configuration for `Bake.job_name` (TODO: point to other docs).
-Also noticed we going to store everything in s3.
-There are other options as well (TODO: point to the other docs).
+Also notice we going to store everything in s3.
+There are other storage options as well (TODO: point to the other docs).

 0. JSON configuration: